 An example of a health care pathway for the management of CLP3:

-- Birth: Counselling, feeding advise, pre-surgical orthopaedics
+- At birth: Counselling, feeding advise, pre-surgical orthopaedics

 - 1 – 3 months: Lip repair